awsdocs/aws-panorama-developer-guide/docs-source/applications-manage.md

 # Managing applications and application versions in AWS Panorama<a name="applications-manage"></a>

 Use the AWS Panorama console to manage applications and application versions\.
 An *application* is a computer vision program that runs on the AWS Panorama Appliance\. *Application versions* are immutable snapshots of an application's configuration\.
+AWS Panorama saves previous versions of your applications so that you can roll back updates that aren't successful, or run different versions on different appliances\.

 To create an application, you need an AWS Lambda function and a computer vision model that is stored in Amazon SageMaker or Amazon Simple Storage Service \(Amazon S3\)\.
 The application code is a Python script that uses the AWS Panorama Application SDK to process inputs, run inference, and output video\.
 If you have not created an application yet, see [Getting started with AWS Panorama](panorama-gettingstarted.md) for a walkthrough\.